tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   * Colons are used to indicate what action needs to be taken if the condition evaluates as `True`.

-Continue the example of the self-driving car:
+Open a console within JupyterLab and live code the example of the self-driving car:

 * What would happen if a driver fell asleep behind the wheel of a car?
 Well, if it's a self-driving car, nothing.
 The car's safety mechanisms will activate, and the car will begin auto-piloting itself to avoid collisions and swerving.
 If it's not a driverless car, well, a miracle might be needed.
+An example of such a case could look like the following:

   ```python
   driverless_car = false